SynapCell

 Exploring New Therapeutic Avenues with Preclinical Translational In Vivo EEG

-Side-effects and Tachyphylaxis: Room for Improvement of the Standard of Care
+Side-effects and Tachyphylaxis: Room for Improvement in the Standard of Care

 The prevalence of Parkinson’s Disease (PD) has doubled in the past 25 years*.
 This neurodegenerative disorder affects 0.3% of the world’s population and increases with age (1% in people over 60 and 4% in those over 80).
 It is characterized by degeneration of the dopaminergic neurons of the substantia nigra and aggregation of alpha synuclein and Lewy bodies, resulting in tremors, akinesia and bradykinesia.

-To this date, most of the effective treatment are inducing side-effects, such as the Levo-dopa Induced Dyskinesia (LID), due to the mechanism of action of the compound.
-However, there is a lack for alternative as challenges such as the intricate molecular mechanisms, coupled with the blood-brain barrier’s selective permeability, that complicate the search for effective drugs.
-As symptoms become resistant in advanced stages, the industry strives for personalized approaches and reliable biomarkers.
+To date, most effective treatments have significant side-effects, like Levo-dopa-Induced Dyskinesia (LID).
+These are caused directly by the mechanisms of action of the compounds, but unfortunately, we lack alternatives.
+Challenges such as the intricate molecular mechanisms combined with the selective permeability of the blood-brain barrier complicate the search for effective drugs.
+As symptoms become resistant in advanced stages, the pharmaceutical industry is striving to produce personalized approaches and reliable biomarkers.
 The journey from lab to market is long and costly, demanding innovative strategies and collaborative efforts to unlock new therapeutic frontiers.

 picto_brain_EEG-biomarker_6-OHDA-BETApark